 Ghost is a simplified version of WordPress.com It is definitely a blogging and online publication platform, so it works best for writers, authors, and journalists.
+Ghost has more native functionality and a host of other benefits, and therefore, it definitely delivers bang for your buck.
 However, if you want to build a stunning-looking website, you should consider Ghost vs Squarespace.

 What is WordPress.com best for?

-WordPress.com is a highly flexible and scalable blogging platform/ While it has proven its strength as a CMS, it is certainly coming into its own as a force to contend with when it comes to eCommerce.
-Better still is to compare WordPress.com vs WordPress.org with the later bringing much more flexibility.
+WordPress.com is a highly flexible and scalable blogging platform.
+While it has proven its strength as a CMS, it is certainly coming into its own as a force to contend with when it comes to eCommerce with the WooCommerce plugin.